muesli/xray/README.md

 - Combine individual frame hashes into one big file hash.
 - Compare video frames and when finding a reasonably close one, do a close inspection comparing more of the surrounding frames of both files.
 - Store hashes in a file (sqlite/unqlite/textfile) to speed up future comparisons.
+- Offer to automatically quarantine dupe files.
+- Provide an interactive mode.
 - Drop external snapshot process.
 Directly use libvlc or ffmpeg or such.

 Enjoy!